Closeup of small dark brown crochet toy bear and crochet next to light green threads on wooden table in bright room on blurred background

 Materials You Will Need

-Before start it you should need to gather the following materials:
+Before starting it you should need to gather the following materials:

 • Crochet hook (Choose a comfortable size for your hands)